-Founded in 1913 by Robert Bamford and Lionel Martin from a humble workshop on Henniker Mews in London, their vision was to develop cars with impeccable design and supreme performance.
+Aston Martin, an iconic British marque founded in 1913 by Robert Bamford and Lionel Martin from a humble workshop on Henniker Mews in London, their vision was to develop cars with impeccable design and supreme performance.
 These cars captivated the public's imagination and still command the same emotive fascination over 100 years later.

-Today, Aston Martin is the only independent British luxury automotive manufacturer, championing not only breakthroughs in cutting edge design such as the new DB11, but also new technologies through research, development and deployment of lightweight materials and powertrain solutions.
-The company acts as an essential bridge for the migration of technology from the race track to the road.
+Today, Aston Martin is the only independent British luxury automotive manufacturer, championing not only breakthroughs in cutting edge design such as the new DB11 and Vantage, but also new technologies through research, development and deployment of lightweight materials and powertrain solutions.
+The company acts as an essential bridge for the migration of technology from the race track to the road, this is emphasised in the Aston Martin Valkyrie hypercar being developed with Red Bull Advanced Technologies.

-Being independent is not without its unique challenges as every other similarly-sized luxury/sport car manufacturer is part of a much larger corporation, enabling them to access to 'off-the-shelf' technical solutions from their parent group or to pool their CO2 emissions against lower emitting vehicles in their group brand portfolio.
+Being independent is not without its unique challenges as every other similarly-sized luxury/sport car manufacturer is part of a much larger corporation, enabling them access to 'off-the-shelf' technical solutions from their parent group or to pool their CO2 emissions against lower emitting vehicles in their group brand portfolio.

-The future for Aston Martin is bright under new President and CEO Dr Andy Palmer CMG, who took over the helm of the company in late 2014.
+The future for Aston Martin is bright under President and CEO Dr Andy Palmer CMG, who took over the helm of the company in late 2014.
 Dr Palmer's first task upon joining Aston Martin was to set about reinventing the company as a sustainable luxury business.

-This new luxury business will have a broader portfolio of products offering cutting edge technologies, combined with the very best of design and British craftsmanship, a key aspect synonymous with the Aston Martin brand.
+This new luxury business will have a broader portfolio of products offering cutting-edge technologies, combined with the very best of design and British craftsmanship, a key aspect synonymous with the Aston Martin brand.

 These new products are being developed under the largest investment plan in the company's history.
-By the end of this decade, all sports cars in the current range will be replaced, starting with the new DB11, with each of these models having a striking level of design differentiation while still remaining unmistakeably an Aston Martin.
+By the end of this decade, all sports cars in the current range will be replaced, starting with the DB11, with each of these models having a striking level of design differentiation while still remaining unmistakeably an Aston Martin.

 Added to this will be up to three additional model lines taking the company into new market segments.

-These additional products will underpin the company's future growth and sustainability and making it more globally relevant.
+These additional products will underpin the company's future growth and sustainability, making it more globally relevant.